Falcon (album): Release

 "Cross My Heart & Hope to Fly" was made available as a free digital download from the band's website on 7 December 2009.
 A promotional seven-inch vinyl record was released featuring an alternate version of "Sycophant".
 The following day, Falcon was announced for release in two months' time.
 Following this, the band ended the year with two one-off gigs, one at Parr Hall in Warrington and the second at the Central Convention Complex in Manchester with support from Buzzcocks and the Whip.
 On 5 January 2010, the album's track listing was posted online.
 The music video for "You Overdid It Doll" was posted on YouTube on 4 February 2010.
 The song was released as the lead single from the album 11 days later; the CD edition included "I Never Wanted To".
 Two versions were released on seven-inch: the first with "Whites of Her Eyes", while the other featured "Social Fireworks" and a live version of "You Overdid It Doll".
+Shortly after this, the band played a small show as part of the NME Awards.

 Falcon was released on 22 February 2010; a two-disc deluxe edition was also released, featuring "Revolver", "Bojangles", "You're the Man", "Meanwhile Back at the Ranch" and "Forget the Weight of the World".
 The Japanese version included "Meanwhile Back at the Ranch", "Revolver" and the non-album track "That Kiss" as bonus tracks.
 It was promoted with a tour of the UK in the following month and an appearance at a Teenage Cancer Trust benefit show.
 The music video for "Take Over the World" was posted on YouTube on 23 April 2010.
 The song was released as the album's second single on three days later.
 The CD version included "Piercing Blues", while the seven-inch vinyl edition featured "Why Do You Do It?" and a demo of "Take Over the World".